 Patience, a non-judgmental demeanor, and plainly showing the hoarder that they have a say and control over what happens to their own belongings and in their treatment is the best way to begin to get help for them.
 Approach the individual as a helper and not as someone who is telling the hoarder what they must do.

-Discuss with the individual issues that they are more likely to be motivated to change as an introduction to the idea of therapy.
+Discuss with the person the issues that they are more likely to be motivated to change as an introduction to the idea of therapy.
 These may include, for example, the topic of managing sleep problems, a medical issue, feelings of sadness and anxiety, and endangerment of losing housing.
 Next, ask the individual if it would be okay if you went to the session with them.
 Lend them support where you can.

 Often, family and friends are extremely frustrated and make demands on the individual.
 Well-meaning family and friends sometimes take charge of the problem by bringing in a cleaning crew to clear out the hoarder’s home.
 This is typically ineffective.